chavarera/PythonScript/Data_Structure_In_Python/List/Insertdeleteupdateonlist.md

 ```

 ### 2.insert()
-- **append()** method is used for appending element to the end of list to overcome from this problem use insert()  method to insert an element at given particular location.
+- **append()** method is used for appending an element to the end of the list to overcome from this problem use the insert()  method to insert an element at a given particular location.
 - **insert()** method inserts the specified value at the specified position.
-- if you inserting new element at 1 index position and if one element already present at 1 index position then old item position will be  right shifted by one index.
+- if you inserting a new element at 1 index position and if one element already present at 1 index position then the old item position will be right-shifted by one index.

 Syntax: